Benefits of Vitamin D for Babies

 Vitamin D is essential for babies (as well as for older children and adults) because it helps the body absorb calcium.
 Working together, calcium and vitamin D build bones and help keep them strong and healthy.

 When babies don’t get sufficient vitamin D, they could potentially develop rickets, a rare disease that involves softening and weakening the bones.
-In addition, vitamin D has a role in fighting infection and maintaining a healthy heart, strengthening the immune system, and decreasing the risk of chronic disease.

 Risks for Babies Who Lack Enough Vitamin D

-Additionally, researchers have found correlations between vitamin D deficiency and certain diseases and conditions that could occur as babies get older and reach childhood or adulthood, such as
+Additionally, researchers have found correlations between vitamin D deficiency and certain diseases and conditions that could occur as babies get older and reach childhood or adulthood, such as:

 Although these diseases and complications sound scary, remember that they are rare.
 With the right supplementation, your baby will get the necessary nutrients to stay strong and healthy!
 If you have any questions or concerns, consult your child’s healthcare provider.